 Patricia Alexander is a senior policy advisor in Crowell & Moring's Washington, D.C. office.
 Patricia is an economist who participates in cases involving the energy industry with a special emphasis on the regulatory requirements of the Federal Energy Regulatory Commission (FERC) and general electricity matters.
 She has provided advice to clients on a number of FERC rulemakings dealing with market-based rates, open access transmission tariffs and standardized interconnection procedures, integration of variable resources, streamlined interconnection procedures for small renewable projects, development of price indices and reporting of price data by industry participants, electronic filing of rate schedules and market data, and affiliate conduct rules.

-Patricia teams with the attorneys in the firm's Environment, Energy and Resources (EER) Group to assist clients in their negotiations and other dealings with FERC-regulated utilities, ensuring that the legal, regulatory policy, and business aspects are identified and addressed promptly and consistently.
+Patricia teams with the attorneys in the firm's Energy Group to assist clients in their negotiations and other dealings with FERC-regulated utilities, ensuring that the legal, regulatory policy, and business aspects are identified and addressed promptly and consistently.
 She also assists clients in litigation arising at FERC and other judicial forums involving regulatory matters.
 Her knowledge includes the market rules and practices of regional transmission organizations (RTOs), FERC open access and interconnection rules, the FERC's requirements for market-based rates and other regulatory approvals, generator interconnection procedures and cost allocations, and qualifying facilities rights and obligations.
 In addition, Patricia provides advice on the FERC's regulatory policies and precedents to clients that are seeking to advocate positions in FERC proceedings on matters dealing with traditional and innovative ratemaking, industry restructuring, market design, and market power.
 She also provides advice on compliance with FERC regulations, market rules, and reliability standards, and assists clients in developing compliance programs and providing staff training on these matters.

 Patricia brings 21 years of experience with the FERC to the firm.
 From 1999 to 2001, Patricia served as the electric policy advisor to FERC Chairman James J. Hoecker.
 In this capacity, she counseled the chairman on all electric matters, including all petitions and applications before the FERC, all legislative matters affecting the FERC or the electric industry, and all policy issues involving the electric industry.
 Patricia also served as the chairman's liaison with the other FERC members with primary responsibility for developing consensus positions on critical policy choices raised in the electric area.